takeoutfm/takeout/doc/privacy.md

 provided to these third-party services.

-Metadata related to your object/file names is stored in the respective *music*, *video*, and *search* databases to improve performance and reduce the overall impact on third-party services.
+Metadata related to your object/file names is stored in the respective *music*, *film*, *tv*, and *search* databases to improve performance and reduce the overall impact on third-party services.
 Similarly, API responses can also be cached to avoid repeated or duplicate requests for the same information.

 Metadata includes links or URLs to images such as covers, posters, and profiles.
 The Takeout server includes such URLs or information to construct